patmmccann/getSinceraData/README.md

 ## Reference sellers lists

-On every merge into `main`, a GitHub Actions workflow downloads the latest `sellers.json` files from SheMedia, CafeMedia, and Mediavine.
+On every merge into `main`, a GitHub Actions workflow downloads the latest `sellers.json` files from SheMedia, CafeMedia, Mediavine, Freestar, and Aditude.
 The files are committed to the `reference_sellers_lists/` directory.

 ### Sampling publisher A2CR